craiginiowa/craiginiowa.github.io/_posts/2020-05-08-stylized-us-map-with-css-grid.md

 {% include snippets.html class="css-grid-map grid-container square" id="map-2" %}

 Better.
 Now to give it the general shape of the United States.
 The key to this is the `grid-column-start` property.
 Take a look at the square for "ME", or Maine.
 As the second item in the grid container, it falls in the second column.
 But we want it positioned in the 12th column.
-As you might have guessed, setting the `grid-column-start` property to `12` on that element will push it to that column, like so:
+As the name implies, setting the `grid-column-start` property to 12 on that element will push it to that column:

 {% include snippets.html class="css-grid-map grid-container square" id="map-3" %}

-Now we have Maine properly positioned.
-The rest of the states resume their natural flow after that.
-To finish up, it's simply a matter of setting `grid-column-start` on the right states.
+Moving Maine to the 12th column pushes Vermont to the first column in the next row, but we want it in the 11th row, so that's the next target for `grid-column-start`. _That_ pushes Washington to the first column in the next row; we want it in the second column.
+And so on and so on.
+Setting `grid-column-start` on the appropriate states forces them into the rough shape we want.

 ```css
 #ME {